lbriki/voting_django_app/README.md

 ## Features

 - User-friendly interface for voting on categories.
-- Real-time updates of voting results.
+- Real-time updates of voting results using 3 chart .
 - Secure user authentication and authorization.
 - SQLite database for data storage.
 - Responsive design for mobile and desktop.